valdolab/valdolab/README.md

 ### Hi there!
 I’m @valdolab 👋

 - 🔭 Currently I’m a Data Scientist and I’m interested in Software Engineering, Machine Learning, and AI.
-- 🤔 In this space I spread some interesting projects about ML, DS, computer science, coding challenge, Software Engineering and more.
+- 🤔 In this space I spread some interesting projects about ML, DS, computer science, coding challenge, Software Engineering.
 - 📫 How to reach me: [https://www.linkedin.com/in/osvaldovg] (https://www.linkedin.com/in/osvaldovg/).
 - 😄 I really like to teach others and introduce them to the world of AI, ML and DS.
 - 🌱 I’m currently learning about Transformers, Image Captioning and LLM.